 arrhythmiais a deviation from the heart's normal beating pattern caused when the heart muscle is deprived of oxygen.

 Several different arrhythmias may occur during or after a heart attack.
 Some are less severe, but some can be deadly.
 Sometimes arrhythmias can cause the heart to beat very slowly and a pacemaker may be needed.
 Other arrhythmias may cause fast heart rhythms that can lead to sudden death.

-A lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they DO NOT actually contract but quiver ineffectually.
+A lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they DO NOT actually contract but quiver ineffectively.
 The pumping action necessary to keep blood circulating is lost.

-People who develop ventricular fibrillation DO NOT always experience warning arrhythmias, and to date, there are no effective drugs for preventing arrhythmias during a heart attack.
-Preventive strategies include:
+People who develop ventricular fibrillation DO NOT always experience warning arrhythmias.

 - Potassium and magnesium levels should be monitored and maintained.

-- Beta blocker drugs may help prevent arrhythmias in certain patients.
+- Beta blocker drugs may help prevent arrhythmias in certain people.

 Treating Ventricular Fibrillation